It Must Have Been Love: Commercial performance

 A re-written and edited version of the track – the lyric "It's a hard Christmas day" was changed to "It's a hard winter's day" and 24 seconds were removed from the outro – became an international hit during the summer of 1990.
 It was not the first single released from the Pretty Woman soundtrack, but it became the most successful, spending two weeks at the top spot of the US Billboard Hot 100 in June.
 The song was certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 copies in the US.
 At the end of the year, Billboard listed it as the second most successful single of 1990, behind Wilson Phillips' "Hold On".

 The single peaked at number three in the UK—their highest-peaking single there.
 It stayed on the UK Singles Chart for 14 weeks, and was certified gold by the British Phonographic Industry (BPI) for sales and streams in excess of 400,000.
 The song was re-released in the UK and Ireland in September 1993 to tie in with the TV premiere of Pretty Woman, peaking at number ten in both countries.
 It became Roxette's second of three number one singles in Australia, spending two weeks at the top spot in July 1990.
 The song was a massive hit in Norway, where it spent twelve weeks at number one.
 In Switzerland, the song spent three non-consecutive weeks at number one.
 It also reached number one in Canada, Poland and Spain, and the top five in Austria, Belgium, Ireland, Japan, the Netherlands, New Zealand and West Germany, where it spent nine months in the top 75.

 In 2005, Gessle received an award from BMI after the song's four millionth radio play in the US.
 He received updated awards from the same organization after its five millionth radio play in 2014, and its six millionth play in 2021.

-As of October 2025, the song has 907 million streams on Spotify.
+As of May 2026, the song has over 1 billion streams on Spotify.

 Music video

 The second video was directed by Doug Freel and was shot in a warehouse.
 It included clips from Pretty Woman, with Fredriksson singing and playing piano and Gessle playing guitar between various prop changes.
 There is also an alternate version of the video, without the movie scenes, which was available solely on the VHS The Videos.
 According to Fredriksson, shooting this video was a surreal experience, as Freel "wanted all movements in slow motion, so I had to lip-sync the vocals at double speed.
 My first lesson in how to sing an emotional ballad Mickey Mouse style".

-As of June 2025, this video has more than 891 million views on YouTube.
+As of June 2026, this video has more than 987 million views on YouTube.